open5e/open5e/source/monsters/tome-of-beasts/O/oculo-swarm.rst

-**Eye Extraction.** Every creature that occupies the same space as the swarm must succeed on a DC 13 Constitution saving throw or become temporarily blinded as their eyes strain from their sockets.
+**Eye Extraction.** Every creature that occupies the same space as the swarm must succeed on a DC 13 Constitution saving throw or become temporarily :ref:`srd:blinded` as their eyes strain from their sockets.
 This blindness lasts for as long as the affected creature remains in the same space as the oculus; it ends at the end of the blinded creature’s turn if the creature is out of the